 What do I eat?

 Meals are served at the Campus Center Dining Hall.
 You can review more about the college's dining options here at the Dining Services website.
 Yes!
-Gluten-free menu options are available.
+Gluten-free (and vegetarian) menu options are available.
 For more information or to schedule gluten-free meals during your stay, contact the college's executive chef at 607-274-3009.

 What equipment/appliances are in my dorm room?

 No appliances will be permitted in the dorm room.
 All dorms have coin operated snack machines.
 (Some dorms have lounges equipped with microwave, refrigerator, etc…) Also RAs make routine trips to Wegman’s market and will bring in additional snacks for program participants.

 Are there laundry facilities and are they coin operated?

 Each dormitory has free laundry facilities.
 You may want to bring a small container of detergent and a laundry bag.

 Will I be able to bring my own computer and are there computers on campus?

 Computer labs with very fast Internet access are available for your use, but you may want to bring your own computer for use in your room.
 All academic and administrative buildings, as well as all residence halls, have wi-fi coverage.

 Will I be able to receive mail/packages while at Ithaca College?